ansible-collections/cloud-content-handbook/TeamPractices/Foundation_Pod_Operating_Guide.md

 - Resolve customer-reported defects.
 - Address security and blocker issues.
 - Deliver planned patch and collection releases.
-- Reduce technical debt as capacity allows, once higher-priority objectives above are covered (see [Roles](#roles) for how this is decided).
+- Reduce technical debt as capacity allows, once higher-priority objectives in this list are covered (see [Roles](#roles) for how this is decided).
 - Triage and prioritize incoming maintenance work.

 ## Scope of Work